 [6] Freestanding communication towers and antennas allowed as conditional uses in commercial districts.

 (a) Districts.
-This section shall govern the location of communication towers in C-1 Neighborhood Commercial Districts, C-2 General Commercial Districts, CBD-1 and CBD-2 Central Business Districts, C-4 Highway Commercial Districts, C-5 Neighborhood Convenience Center Districts, and PDC Planned Development Commercial Districts.
+This section shall govern the location of communication towers in C-1 Neighborhood Commercial Districts, C-2 General Commercial Districts, CBD-1 and CBD-2 Central Business Districts, C-4 Highway Commercial Districts, C-5 Neighborhood Convenience Center Districts, and commercial PDSPlanned Development Single Use Districts.
+Communication towers and antennas shall be allowed as conditional uses in the above-listed districts, provided the following requirements are met:

 (b) Type of tower construction.
 Only monopole towers are allowed; however, alternate types of construction may be allowed by the Commission in C-2 General Commercial Districts for radio and television broadcasting studios.
 The Commission may require a stealth structure where a monopole or alternate structure would not be an appropriate structure for the intended site.